 commercial entities and companies;

-state organisations and activities;
+state organizations and activities;

-political organisations, campaigns or political persons;
+political organizations, campaigns or political persons;

 Projects that could be considered divisive in the community;